lms2004/Memento/README.md

 </table>

 ## 📰 News
+- [2025.08.28] We’re excited to announce that our no-parametric Case-Based Reasoning inference code is now officially open-sourced! 🎉
 - [2025.08.28] We’ve created a Discord server to make discussions and collaboration around this project easier.
 Feel free to join and share your thoughts, ask questions, or contribute ideas! 🔥 🔥 🔥 [Join our Discord!](https://discord.gg/y4FP2EDXyX)
 - [2025.08.27] Thanks for your interest in our work!
 We’ll release our CBR code next week and our Parametric Memory code next month.
 We’ll keep updating on our further development.
 - [2025.08.27] We add a new Crawler MCP in ```server/ai_crawler.py``` for web crawling and query-aware content compression to reduce token cost.